-It’s as simple as this: A calm 3-year-old is an ideal, an energetic 3-year-old is a reality.
-That’s why you need as many activities for 3 year olds as you can find.
+It’s as simple as this: A calm 3-year-old is an ideal, and an energetic 3-year-old is a reality.
+That’s why you need as many activities for 3-year-olds as you can find.

 So, you’ve gotta have a million different ways to keep him entertained.